-- 1) Duration measure Duration of treatment is defined as the time of initial Member engagement until the last engagement with the Member in the calendar year.
-This measure will be reported as the percent engaged ≥ 90 days, ≥180 days, and ≥ 270 days.
-The numerator is the number of Members engaged at each of the above listed time intervals and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period Engaged is defined as an initial billable face-to-face care management service for covered services by a licensed professional or facility related to OUD treatment. - 2) Percentage of Members served by the OUD-COE who receive drug and alcohol counseling service in the calendar year.
-The numerator is the number of Members who received a drug and alcohol counseling service in the calendar year and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period. - 3) The number of months each Member served by the OUD-COE received at least one monthly counseling service in the past quarter. - 4) Percentage of Members served by the OUD-COE receiving Medication-Assisted Treatment service during the calendar year.
-The numerator is the number of Members who received a Medication-Assisted Treatment service during the calendar year and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period. - 5) Percentage of Members served by the OUD-COE who have a mental health diagnosis and received a mental health outpatient service in the calendar year.
-The numerator is the number of Members with a mental health diagnosis who received a mental health outpatient service in the calendar year and the denominator is the number of Members with a mental health diagnosis who received a treatment or face-to-face care management service during the reporting period.
+- and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period. - 13.
+Percentage of Members screened for Hepatitis C. The numerator is the number of Members screened for Hepatitis C and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period. - 14.
+Percentage of female Members receiving contraception.
+The numerator is the number of female Members receiving contraception and the denominator is the number of female Members who received a treatment or face-to-face care management service during the reporting period. - 15.
+Percentage of female Members who received long-acting reversible contraception.
+The numerator is the number of female Members who received long-acting reversible contraception and the denominator is the number of female Members who received a treatment or face-to-face care management service during the reporting period. - 16.
+Percentage of Members with emergency department visits.
+The numerator is the number of Members who were seen in an emergency department and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period. - 17.
+Percentage of Members with inpatient acute stays, excluding drug and alcohol stays.
+The numerator is the number of Members who were admitted for an inpatient acute stay in a facility other than an inpatient drug and alcohol treatment facility and the denominator is the number of Members who received a treatment or face-to-face care management service during the reporting period.